lucaspigaiani/MergeFauna_Quest/README.md

 # MergeFauna Quest

-Welcome to the Animal Capture Game project!
+Welcome to the MergeFauna Quest project!
 This is a Unity game where players can capture animals by approaching them within a certain distance.

 ## Getting Started